MahaSaad12/AI_Robotics/README.md

-# View Planning for 3D Multi-Camera Calibration with an Industrial RobotK
+# View Planning for 3D Multi-Camera Calibration with an Industrial Robotics

 ## Camera Calibration